tgenjnowak/chemhelper/README.md

 * `load.camera.rules`: Extended list of adducts/fragments for CAMERA.
 * `analyze.xcms.group`: For XCMS data.
 Why is my feature not listed?
 This function plots all peaks (in all samples) in a given rt / m/z area.
 The peak group boundaries are draw as rectangles.
 This can be used to debug peak groups that are erroneously split or merged.
 * `db.comp.assign`: Have a database of compounds' rt and m/z you want to match to your dataset?
 This function does exactly that.
+* `xsAnnotate_stats`: Gives some statistics from an xsAnnotate object annotated by CAMERA.

 #### Convert compound identifiers